Hy-Vee voluntarily withdraws all potato salad

-WES DES MOINES, Iowa (WCIA) Hyvee withdrew a variety of potato salads from their shelves.
+DES MOINES, Iowa (WCIA) — Hyvee has withdrawn a variety of potato salads from their shelves.

-The withdrawal includes Hy-Vee: potato salad, old fashioned potato salad, country style potato salad, Dijon mustard potato salad, green onion and egg potato salad, chipotle ranch potato salad, diced red skin potato salad.
-As well as Mealtime old fashioned potato salad, country style potato salad, Dijon mustard potato salad.
+The withdrawal includes potato salad, old fashioned potato salad, country style potato salad, Dijon mustard potato salad, green onion and egg potato salad, chipotle ranch potato salad, diced red skin potato salad, mealtime old fashioned potato salad, country style potato salad and Dijon mustard potato salad.

-It affects Hy-Vee, Hyvee Drugstore and Dollar Fresh Market and their convience stores across the States.
-States impacted: Illinois, Iowa, Kansa, Minnesota, Missouri, Nebraska, South Dakota, and Winsconsin with expiration dates between July 31st to August 4th.
+All of the affected products have expiration dates between July 31st and August 4 and are in Hy-Vee, Hyvee Drugstore and Dollar Fresh Market locations and their convenience stores across Illinois, Iowa, Kansa, Minnesota, Missouri, Nebraska, South Dakota, and Wisconsin.

 To date, there have been no reports of illness or complaints involving the products addressed in this withdrawal.
 However, customers are encouraged to dispose of product and not consume, or return to their local Hy-Vee for full refund.